Working together to provide welcoming and holistic student support services that are centered in equity.

 Office of the Dean of Students

 Dr. Leighia Moore-Fleming directs the Office of the Dean of Students (DOS) which includes these areas: EOPS/CalWORKS/NextUp Care, Mental Health, Student Life, Student Equity, Umoja, and Title IX.
+The Dean of Students Team is committed to providing holistic, culturally responsive, and engaging student services to meet the needs of Coastline students.

 The DOS Team is committed to our Team Vision.